The CAC has archbishops. They will be few in number.

 The function of an archbishop in the CAC is simply to be a pastor and "anamchara," or "soul friend" to other bishops, just as a bishop should also be that for other pastors -- in short, a servant of servants, and a slave to all, as Jesus Himself put it.

 In that sense, and that sense alone, will we have the archepiscopacy in the CAC -- not to satisfy someone's sense of self-importance or to elevate them to a position of authority, spiritual or otherwise, over anyone else.
 In this respect, many church bodies and individuals have succumbed to the world and abandoned the will and teachings of Jesus Christ, but it will not be so in the CAC -- we will not lord it over anybody.
 Men have made earthly lords, but they never should have made them in the church.

 As stated earlier, there will not be many archbishops in the CAC because there is not a need for many due to the nature of the office -- archbishops being pastors to other bishops.
 The surest way for anyone not to be appointed to the office of archbishop is an unbecoming desire and seeking of the office.
 This should automatically disqualify a person from the position and will indeed do so in the CAC.

 These are the stated beliefs and practices of the CAC concerning archepiscopacy.

-In accordance with the above, I will refer to myself as "Elder Michael Wrenn, Abp."
+In accordance with the above, I will refer to myself as "Elder Michael Wrenn, Abp.", having been appointed to this position by Abp.
+Rodney Rickard.
 I do not wish to be addressed as "Your Grace", "Your Excellency", or by any other such aggrandized appellation, and not even "Father", as Jesus said to call no man "Father" (spiritual father).

 In the love of Jesus --